 How To Set Up an APA Title Page 7th Edition

-When it comes to setting up your APA style paper, you’ll encounter a title page.
-Additionally, it’s the first thing your teachers or colleagues encounter.
+When it comes to setting up your APA style paper, you need a title page.
+It’s the first thing your teachers or colleagues encounter.
 Therefore, you need to make it flawless.

 The road to flawlessness starts with following the basics.